Traditional South Indian Sambar Recipe | Step-by-Step Guide for Beginners

 Cook the Dal:

-Rinse toor dal thoroughly.
+Rinse toor dal.
 Pressure cook it with turmeric and 3 cups of water until soft and mushy.-

-In a separate pot, cook the chopped carrot, drumstick, okra, onion, and tomato with a little salt until tender. -
+Boil the Vegetables: In a separate pot, chopped carrot, drumstick, okra, onion, and tomato

 Combine Dal & Veggies:

-Lightly mash the cooked dal.
-Add the boiled vegetables to it and stir gently to combine. -
+Mash the cooked dal.
+Add the boiled vegetables to it and stir to combine. -

 Add Tamarind & Spices:

-Squeeze the soaked tamarind to extract the juice and add it to the dal-vegetable mixture.
-Mix in sambar powder and salt.
-Let it simmer for 10–12 minutes to develop the flavor. -
+Squeeze the soaked tamarind to remove the juice and add it to the mixture.
+Add sambar powder and salt.
+Boil it for 10-12 minutes to develop taste.
+Heat oil or ghee in a small pan: heat oil or ghee.
+Add mustard seeds, cumin, red chili, curry leaves and a pinch of hing.
+Let them be cisel and infuses.

 Finish the Sambar:

-Pour the tempering into the simmering sambar and mix gently.
-Turn off the heat. -
+Pour the temping in the seaming sambar and mix.
+Turn off the heat.-

 Garnish & Serve: